canonical/jaas-documentation/reference/service-account.md

 # Service account
 > See also: {manage-service-accounts}

-In JAAS, a service account is a machine identity used for non-human interactions with a Juju cotnroller.
+In JAAS, a service account is a machine identity used for non-human interactions with a Juju controller.

 A service account identifier will vary depending on the identity provider.